Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 Square
 Cost: 5 MP
 Effect: You and all allies in the same Square regain HP equal to a ten-sided die roll.
+Scaling: At Hero Tier 2, you may increase the cost of this Ability by 6 MP to increase its damage multiplier by 1.
+When used this way, this Ability counts as a Tier 2 Ability.
 Description: A burst of healing energy that heals all allies in a small area.
 This can be a few notes in a rousing song, a blast of healing light, channeling energy from enslaved spirits into your allies, a release of medical nano-bots, and similar ways of healing friends in an area.

 #### Healing Touch
-Auxiliary [Healing] [Overload]
+Auxiliary [Healing]
 Action: Minor
 Prerequisites: None
 Range: Melee
 Targets: 1 Ally
-Cost: 2 MP (Overload +4 MP)
+Cost: 2 MP
 Effect: The target regains HP equal to a ten-sided die roll.
-If you pay the Overload cost, the healing increases to two ten-sided die rolls.
 This Ability may only be used once per Turn.
+Scaling: At any Hero Tier, you may increase the cost of this Ability by 4 MP to add another ten-sided die to the amount healed.
+At Hero Tier 2, you may increase the cost of this Ability by an additional 4 MP to add another ten-sided to the amount healed for a total of 3d10.
+When used this way, this Ability counts as a Tier 2 Ability.
 Description: A quick healing ability that must be done up close.
 This could be jamming a syringe into the target, applying a healing herb, channeling vitality through your hands, and other similar actions.

 #### Healing Word